 Our journey is to help connect people to faith

 Resurrection Episcopal Church is one of the newest faith groups in Gilbert.
-We started as a small assembly of people who had a vision of establishing a new Episcopal church community in Gilbert to reach people with the good news of God’s promise of love and acceptance.
-We began meeting in October 2014.
-After gathering for several months in coffee shops and homes, to discern our mission, to pray, to study the Bible, and hold monthly worship services and fellowship dinners, we began weekly Sunday morning Eucharist services, fellowship time, and spiritual formation classes in April 2015.
-We currently share space with Spirit of Joy Lutheran Church on Sunday mornings at 11 a.m.
+We started as a small assembly of people who had a vision of establishing a new Episcopal church community in Gilbert to reach people with the good news of God’s promise of unconditional love and acceptance..
+We currently share space with Spirit of Joy Lutheran Church and worship there at 11 a.m. on Sundays.

 We invite all our congregants to become actively engaged in serving others for Christ and building-up the kingdom of God in Gilbert.